neoxic/lua-amf3/README.md

     make
     make install

-To build against a specific Lua version, set `USE_LUA_VERSION`.
+To build for a specific Lua version, set `USE_LUA_VERSION`.
 For example:

     cmake -D USE_LUA_VERSION=5.1 .